brandones/shiny-keycloak/README.md

-# Docker, https-portal, KeyCloak, ShinyProxy, Shiny
+# R Shiny with user authentication over HTTPS

+I want to use R Shiny to create dashboards to look at health record data from OpenMRS.
+Don't worry, this tutorial is not specific to OpenMRS.
+I'll explain how to get R Shiny working with user authentication via ShinyProxy and KeyCloak, all dockerized, all over HTTPS.

+### Notate Bene

 We're going to use ShinyProxy with "simple" (insecure) auth available only on the LAN, and set up an instance in the cloud with KeyCloak authentication, with a KeyCloak server we'll also set up in the cloud.

 I'm just going to document the fully secured setup -- the insecure setup is a subset of the work.

-So far, I've only gotten KeyCloak to work with dockerized mysql.
-Getting it to work with a preexisting mysql database (such as the one used by OpenMRS) is a TODO.
+So far, I've only gotten KeyCloak to work with dockerized MySQL.
+Getting it to work with a preexisting MySQL database (such as the one used by OpenMRS) is a TODO.

 ## Overview